leangjia/blender_docs/manual/sculpt_paint/sculpting/tools.rst

    :Tool:      :menuselection:`Toolbar --> Mesh Filter`

 Applies a deformation to all vertices in the mesh at the same time.
-To use this tool, simply click and drag away from the object to have a positive effect and click and drag towards the mesh to have a negative effect.
+To use this tool, click and drag away from the object to have a positive effect and click and drag towards the mesh to have a negative effect.

 Filter Type